-The majority of high pressure pipelines listed under clause 66C are used to transport natural gas, however the list now also includes pipelines for the transport of petroleum, crude oil, ethylene gas, ethane and jet fuel.
+The majority of high pressure pipelines listed under clause 66C of the Infrastructure SEPP are used to transport natural gas.
+However, the list also includes pipelines for the transport of petroleum, crude oil, ethylene gas, ethane and jet fuel.

 Development along such pipelines may pose a risk to pipeline integrity and, equally, such development may be at risk should a failure of the pipeline occur.
-While a serious failure of a pipeline is very unlikely, the consequence of such a failure could have serious implications for life, property, the environment and the State's economy.
+While a serious failure of a pipeline is unlikely, the consequence of such a failure could have serious impact on life, property, the environment and the State's economy.

-All but one of the pipelines listed in the Infrastructure SEPP are high pressure pipelines licenced under the Pipelines Act 1967 and regulated by the Department of Planning and Environment.
-The Clyde to Gore Bay Pipeline is covered under the Work Health and Safety Regulation 2017, which is regulated by SafeWork NSW
+All but one of the pipelines listed in the Infrastructure SEPP are high pressure pipelines licenced under the Pipelines Act 1967 and regulated by the Department of Planning, Industry and Environment.
+The Clyde to Gore Bay Pipeline is covered under the Work Health and Safety Regulation 2017, which is regulated by SafeWork NSW.